Resources portfolio - Gendered Innovation Alliance

 6. Institutional Transformation summarizes current literature on: 1) increasing the numbers of women in science, health & medicine, and engineering; 2) removing subtle gender bias from research institutions; and 3) solutions and best practices.

-- The platform allows the implementation of a multilingual approach (contact Karolina Kublickiene if you are interested in implementation in your country)
+The platform offers many advantages like enhanced flexibility, implementation of a multilingual approach and adaptation to national conditions, easy page management, limited access to certain parts and much more.
+Please contact Karolina Kublickiene if you are interested in implementation in your country.

 Sex & Gender Pub Quiz